pphili/group-theory-projections/README.md

 ### Example - Double Group

-When you are ready to use the projection operators on your data, input the path of your input file into the inic=tialization cell of the `pathToInput` variable.
+When you are ready to use the projection operators on your data, input the path of your input file into the initialization cell of the `pathToInput` variable.
 Again, remember to update the Td_realspace_rot.nb notebook to put the appropriate matrices for the projection operator you are interested in.
 Run the cells under the heading "Projections". `Proj[ii,jj,r]` contains the projected states.
 The `ii` and `jj` variables indicate the state you are projecting from and the state you are projecting to, respectively, and `r={x,y,z}` is the coordinate.
 The functions defined by `Proj[ii,jj,r]` are interpolated using Mathematica's `Interpolation` function.

 ## Python Version
 Similarly to the Mathematica version of the script, there are two files required to perform the projections, projection.py and a file containing the matrices necessary to construct the projection operators which we call reps.py.